 Introduction by Ted Davis

-Last week, historian Stephen Snobelen presented some examples of prominent New Atheists who embrace the infamous “Conflict Thesis” about science and religion.
-Today he critiques the frequently stated claim that there is an essential conflict between science and religion.
+In the last post, historian Stephen Snobelen presented some examples of prominent New Atheists who embrace the infamous “Conflict Thesis” about science and religion.
+In this post, he critiques the frequently stated claim that there is an essential conflict between science and religion.
 The central message (which he takes from historian John Hedley Brooke) is not well understood outside of historical circles, but in my opinion it’s absolutely correct: “There is no such thing as the relationship between science and religion.”

 Dr. Snobelen begins by replying to Richard Dawkins’ view that Christians foolishly rely on “God-of-the-gaps” thinking—something that is often associated with Isaac Newton, but not usually in an accurate way, as Dr. Snobelen and I like to point out.

-Incidentally, this past week the AAAS released a series of films from their Science for Seminaries project.
+Incidentally, the AAAS released a series of films from their Science for Seminaries project.
 One of them is devoted to the Conflict Thesis, and I appear (with Dr. Lawrence Principe of Johns Hopkins) as one of the two main speakers.